 Precipitous labor occurs when the uterine contractions are so strong that the woman is able to give birth with just a few, rapidly occurring contractions.
 This kind of labor only lasts for not more than 3 hours.
 Because the contractions are so forceful, premature separation of the placenta may occur and the woman might feel overwhelmed with the speed of labor.

-Here are three (3) nursing care plans for precipitous labor:
+Here are three (3) nursing care plans and nursing diagnosis for precipitous labor:

 Risk for Deficient Fluid Volume